 Studies have shown that a person's favorite word is their own name, so get your prospect's name as soon as possible and jot it down.
 Now use it at least three times during the call.
 It may sound silly, but this will help you build rapport with your prospect.

 Many prospects will reflexively say “I'm not interested” or “I'm busy” the second they realize they've just picked up the phone for a cold call.
 They'll shut you down before they hear what you have to offer.
 Don't hang up.
 Jump in with an open-ended question instead, something that will jumpstart the conversation.
 Go for a question that will make your prospect stop and think before disconnecting.
 Possibilities include “What is your biggest problem right now?” or “What are your goals?”

 Inspire emotion in your prospect – happy feelings about your product, bad feelings about not having it.
 Storytelling is very effective, so toss in an anecdote or two about your other customers and how your product improved their lives.

-Offer your potential customer something useful, even if he doesn't end up buying your product.
+Offer your potential customer something useful, even if they don't end up buying your product.
 This can range from a free sample to a no-strings-attached trial period.
 Giving something of value to your prospect creates a feeling that they “owe” you.

 As a last resort, ask for a better time to call back.
-It's possible that you really did call at the exact moment that Labrador took off with the guy's kid's Frisbee.
-He knows he's in for a miserable night if he doesn't get it back.
-This moves you into last place on his to-do list.
-If you don't get the chance to make your phone pitch, try to find out when you can call again, or – better yet – meet with him in person to make a full presentation.
+It's possible that you really did call at the exact moment that Labrador took off with the person's kid's Frisbee.
+They know they're in for a miserable night if they don't get it back.
+This moves you into the last place on their to-do list.
+If you don't get the chance to make your phone pitch, try to find out when you can call again, or – better yet – meet with them in person to make a full presentation.

 8 Tips for Productive Cold Calls